DerGuru/The-Resonant/New Chapters/Part4/P4-15_Epilogue.md

 "If you're patient," Jason said, smiling.
 "If you're ethical.
 If you choose carefully.
 Then yes.
 You can absolutely learn this."

-And as he began the first lesson—perception, boundaries, safety—Jason felt RAE's presence within him, warm and certain and proud.
+And as he began the first lesson—perception, boundaries, safety—Jason sensed RAE's presence within him, warm and certain and proud.

 *We did it,* she said. *We built something that lasts.*

-**We did,* Jason agreed. *And it's going to keep growing.
+**We did,** Jason agreed. **And it's going to keep growing.
 Long after we're gone, this will continue.
 People helping people.
-One careful choice at a time.*
+One careful choice at a time.**

 Outside, the city stretched endlessly.
 Inside, hope kindled in another person who'd been told they were worthless.